Avanade/DevOpsHOL/multi-stage-deployments/README.md

 1. Configure the deployment step for the QA slot in the same App Service

+1. Add pre deployment approval to control promotion from QA to Production

 1. Run a new Release

 1. Review the new QA website is live on \<yourappservice\>-qa.azurewebsites.net

-Use approvals and gates to control your deployment

-1. Add pre deployment approval to control promotion from QA to Production

-1. Add gate on 'Active Bugs' = 0

 ## Next steps
 Return to [the lab index](../README.md) and continue with the next lab.